 - Translated into Greek and Turkish.

 ———.
 1997.
-After Empire: Multiethnic Societies and Nation-Building: The Soviet Union And The Russian, Ottoman, And Habsburg Empires.
-Edited by Mark Von Hagen.
+After Empire: Multiethnic Societies and Nation-Building: The Soviet Union and The Russian, Ottoman, And Habsburg Empires. (with Mark Von Hagen).
 Westview Press.

 ———.
 1994.
 Bandits and Bureaucrats: The Ottoman Route to State Centralization.
 The Wilder House Series in Politics, History and Culture.
 Ithaca, NY: Cornell University Press.